-If you have makeinfo installed, and are in the top level GDB source directory ('gdb-6.3.50_20041109', in the case of version 6.3.50'20041109), you can make the Info file by typing:
+If you have makeinfo installed, and are in the top level GDB source directory ('gdb-6.6.50.20070219', in the case of version 6.6.50.20070219), you can make the Info file by typing:

-cd gdb
+'''

-make gdb.info
+cd gdb make gdb.info

+'''

-If you want to typeset and print copies of this manual, you need T_EX, a program to print its DVI output files, and 'texinfo.tex', the Texinfo definitions file.
+If you want to typeset and print copies of this manual, you need TEX, a program to print its DVI output files, and 'texinfo.tex', the Texinfo definitions file.

-T_EX is a typesetting program; it does not print files directly, but produces output files called DVI files.
+TeX is a typesetting program; it does not print files directly, but produces output files called DVI files.
 To print a typeset document, you need a program to print DVI files.
-If your system has T_EX installed, chances are it has such a program.
-The precise command to use depends on your system; lpr -d is common; another (for PostScript devices) is dvips.
+If your system has TeX installed, chances are it has such a program.
+The precise command to use depends on your system; 1pr - d is common; another (for PostScript devices) is dvips.
 The DVI print command may require a file name without any extension or a '.dvi' extension.

-T_EX also requires a macro definitions file called 'texinfo.tex'.
-This file tells T_EX how to typeset a document written in Texinfo format.
-On its own, T_EX cannot either read or typeset a Texinfo file. 'texinfo.tex' is distributed with GDB and is located in the 'gdb-version-number/texinfo' directory.
+TeX also requires a macro definitions file called 'texinfo.tex'.
+This file tells TeX how to typeset a document written in Texinfo format.
+On its own, TeX cannot either read or typeset a Texinfo file. 'texinfo.tex' is distributed with GDB and is located in the 'gdb-version-number/texinfo' directory.

-If you have T_EX and a DVI printer program installed, you can typeset and print this manual.
-First switch to the the 'gdb' subdirectory of the main source directory (for example, to 'gdb-6.3.50_20041109/gdb') and type:
+If you have TEX and a DVI printer program installed, you can typeset and print this manual.
+First switch to the 'gdb' subdirectory of the main source directory (for example, to 'gdb-6.6.50.20070219/gdb') and type:

-1 In 'gdb-6.3.50_20041109/gdb/refcard.ps' of the version 6.3.50'20041109 release.
+$^{^{1}}$ In 'gdb-6.6.50.20070219/gdb/refcard.ps' of the version 6.6.50.20070219 release.

+make gdb.dvi

-make gdb.dvi Then give 'gdb.dvi' to your DVI printing program.
+Then give 'gdb.dvi' to your DVI printing program.